 The Robert E. Musto Tennessee Insurance Hall of Fame, created on the MTSU campus in 1999, honors entrepreneurs who created insurance companies and the agents and company employees who have made a difference in their companies and their communities, significantly affected the lives of many people and advanced the role of insurance in society.

-MTSU offers a degree in Risk Management & Insurance through the Department of Economics and Finance within the Jones College.
-For more information about the Risk Management & Insurance program, go to www.mtsu.edu/rmi.
+MTSU offers a degree in risk management and insurance through the Department of Economics and Finance within the Jones College.
+For more information about the Risk Management and Insurance Program, go to www.mtsu.edu/rmi.

 — Jimmy Hart (email@example.com)